open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

             // Uncomment to optionally change the type to double
             // .ofDoubles()
             .buildWithCallback(
-                // the callback is invoked a MetricReader reads metrics observableMeasurement -> {
+                // the callback is invoked when a MetricReader reads metrics observableMeasurement -> {
                   long currentWidgetCount = widgetCount.get();